obertm/OneADayLocal/docs/Euler001_explained.md

 Both methods should return the same answers for all N ≥ 0.

-## Practical examples and business impact
+## Practical examples from the real world (where this pattern shows up) and business impact

+These are real or realistic scenarios where "sum/count items divisible by a set of factors" appears.
+The same loop-or-formula appeoach applies.
 These real scenarios use the same modulo + inclusion–exclusion pattern; use the loop for clarity or the O(1) formula for planning at scale.

 - Marketing promotions scheduling